EdgarasSp/Mariana_Bakehouse/README.md

 The content of this Website is for educational purposes only.
 -
 This website has been created for a fictional bakery and all information supplied within the site is fictional.
-Please do not use any information including diatery information in real life applications.
+Please do not use any information including dietary information in real life applications.